Geolykt/Presence/README.md

 Presence is a time and chunk based claiming plugin.

-The longer a chunk is populated by a player, the higher his score rises, if the player has the highest amount within that chunk, it will automatically gain access to the chunk.
+The score rises the longer a player is within a chunk.
+The player with the highest amount within a chunk will automatically gain access to the chunk, while others will be denied entry.

 ## Important to note quirks: